SMByC/StackComposed/README.md

 ### Data cube by chunk

-For each chunk, StackComposed reads the corresponding window from every image and arranges the values as a small data cube: rows, columns, and time.
-The statistic is computed along the time axis for every pixel in that chunk.
+For each chunk, StackComposed reads the corresponding window from every image and arranges the values as a small data cube: rows, columns, and depth (Z-axis).
+The statistic is computed along the Z-axis for every pixel in that chunk.

 <img src="img/process.png" height="400px" style="margin: auto;display: block;">